aidanconnolly/unlpd-crime-data/ThesisDocument.md

 This program uses Python to calculate the average number of reports per month for each crime type.
 Then, as the reports come in each month, it checks to see if any crime type has an abnormally high number of crimes reported.
 At the end of the month, it checks to see if an unusually low number of crimes were reported for a crime type.

-If an abnormality is found, a message is created and sent to a Slack channel.
+If an abnormality is found, a message is created and sent to a messaging platform common to newsrooms called Slack.
 This allows journalists to be notified of the abnormality.
 From there, they're able to look into the reports to determine if it is worth a story.

 # Background
 Automation has been a part of journalism for a while, and it has been used in more ways than just alerting journalists.
 In March 2014, Ken Schwenke developed a program for the Los Angeles Times that automatically wrote a story every time an earthquake is registered above a certain threshold.
 Using information from the U.S. Geological Survey, ["Quakebot"](https://twitter.com/earthquakesLA) fills in a pre-written template and puts together a story in seconds.
 All Schwenke has to do is quickly glance over the story before publication, allowing the Los Angeles Times to publish those stories much faster than other publications.